simonmichael/hledger/hledger/hledger.m4.md

 to something like `~/finance/2023.journal`.
 For more about how to do that on your system, see [Common tasks > Setting LEDGER_FILE](#setting-ledger_file).

+## Text encoding

+Data files containing non-ascii characters must use UTF-8 encoding.
+Also, your system should be configured with a locale that can decode UTF-8 text.
+On some unix systems, you may need set the `LANG` environment variable, eg.
+You can read more about this in [Unicode characters](#unicode-characters), below.

+On unix systems you can check a file's encoding with the `file` command.
+If you need to import from a UTF-16-encoded CSV file, say, you can convert it to UTF-8 with the `iconv` command.

 ## Data formats

 Usually the data file is in hledger's journal format, but it can be in any of the supported file formats, which currently are: